 Energy Services has a variable-rate term loan that is indexed to a short-term market interest rate.
 In order to fix the underlying short-term market interest rate, Energy Services has entered into a pay-fixed, receive-variable interest rate swap to effectively fix the underlying variable rate on a significant portion of the loan's tenor through September 2026.
 We have designated this interest rate swap as a cash flow hedge.
-At March 31, 2023, the amount of pre-tax net gains associated with this interest rate swap expected to be reclassified into earnings during the next twelve months based upon current fair values is approximately \$24.
+At June 30, 2023, the amount of pre-tax net gains associated with this current interest rate swap and a predecessor interest rate swap previously settled that is expected to be reclassified into earnings during the next twelve months based upon current fair values is approximately \$29.